blkFinch/blkfinch.github.io/_notes/Public/The Slipbox note taking method.md

 9. never delete: Just create a new note explaining why previous note was wrong
 10. be fearless: focus on information I find novel or interesting without thinking about its future use or audience

+The slipbox was meant to be a communication partner. [[A presupposition of communication is that partners can mutually surprise each other]] .
+And so the slipbox is able to produce novel ideas- to surprise the user even though they made the tool.
+To achieve this- Ideas must be deeply linked so that when searching for one idea new connected threads emerge.
+It begins to take on its own "beingness".
+In this way [[The Zettelkasten is a magical object]] .

 ___